IrisChase/IVD/README.md

         unset-state: state;
     }

 Event-like behavior is handled by "trigger-states".
 These are states that are guaranteed by the runtime to last only a single frame.
-This allows you to set processes extern to IVD in motion using the `trigger` attribute:
+This allows you to set processes external to IVD in motion using the `trigger` attribute:

     #
     {